seedstack/website/content/docs/seed/manual/shell/index.md

         weight: 10
 ---

-The SEED shell support provides an administration access to shell application commands through SSH protocol in two different modes:
+The Seed shell support provides an administration access to shell application commands through SSH protocol in two different modes:

 * Interactive mode consists in providing of a simple line-based shell with auto-completion, history and the ability to display command results as a string.
 In this mode, commands have no access to low-level input, output and error streams.
 They